sascristian/HeyberryAI/README.md

 # Running Mycroft Quick Start
 To start the essential tasks run `./mycroft.sh start`.
 Which will start the service, skills, voice and cli (using --quiet mode) in a detched screen and log the output of the screens to the their respective log files (e.g. ./log/mycroft-service.log).
 Optionally you can run `./mycroft.sh start -v` Which will start the service, skills and voice.
 Or `./mycroft.sh start -c` Which will start the service, skills and cli.

-in this fork all new services are also started, if you want to run in basic mode `./mycroft.sh start -b` can be used for skills, service and cli --quiet only

 To stop Mycroft run `./mycroft.sh stop`.
 This will quit all of the detached screens.
 To restart Mycroft run './mycroft.sh restart`.